• Skip to main content

 • Candied Walnuts - Honey Glazed, Need I Say More!? - In less than 3 minutes walnuts go from raw to toasty, honey coated perfection!
 They are incredibly delicious, a bite of sweetness and a serious wow factor to this simple salad!

-• It's Fast and Easy! - It looks beautiful, but this is such an easy salad!
+• Fast and Easy! - It looks beautiful, but this is such an easy salad!
 Not much for chopping or prep work, just a quick saute of the walnuts, shake the dressing together in a jar, and build your salad right on a serving platter.
 A few simple ingredients, and perfect for busy holiday parties, it's ready in under 15 minutes!

-• The Portions are Easily Adjustable and Perfect for Holiday Parties! - I used one 4 oz box of pre washed salad greens to serve about 4 to 6 people.
+• The Portions are Easily Adjustable and Perfect for Holiday Parties! - I used one 4 oz box of pre-washed salad greens to serve about 4 to 6 people.
 But since the ingredient amounts don't really need to be exact, it's easy to adjust this amount for any number of people.
 Toss the ingredients in a small bowl for 2 on a weeknight, or make a large platter to bring to a holiday party!

 Ingredients & Substitutions